barryclark/jekyll-now/lab/GraalVM.md

 ### Conlusion

-You can see that creating and using a native imave is trivial as everything is handled by Fn via its `init-image` feature.
-To undestand the benefits of such custom JRE, you should  measure the size of the produced image.
+You can see that creating and using a native image is trivial as everything is handled by Fn via its `init-image` feature.
+To appreciate the benefits of such custom JRE, you should measure the size of the produced image.
 You can do that using `docker images` and the name of the function container image.
-If you you didn't write the container image name earlier, `fn inspect someapp modularfunc` will give you all the details of the function, including its container image name.
+If you didn't write the container image name earlier, `fn inspect someapp modularfunc` will give you all the details of the function, including its container image name.

 ```
 docker images graalfunc:0.0.2